A Lot like Love: Production

 The film was shot on location in New York City, Los Angeles, and Antelope Valley.

 Music

 A soundtrack album for the film was released by Columbia Records on April 12, 2005.

 Track list

 Critical reception

-A Lot like Love received negative reviews.
-Review aggregator Rotten Tomatoes gives the film a rating of 41%, based on 125 reviews, with an average rating of 0/0.
+A Lot like Love received mixed reviews.
+Review aggregator Rotten Tomatoes gives the film a rating of 40%, based on 122 reviews, with an average rating of 5.00/10.
 The site's consensus states: "A tiresome rom-com."